 Osteopathy is a drug-free, non-invasive manual therapy that aims to improve health across all body systems by manipulating and strengthening the musculoskeletal framework.

-An osteopathic physician will focus on the joints, muscles, and spine.
+An osteopathic manual practitioner will focus on the joints, muscles, and spine.
 Treatment aims to positively affect the body’s nervous, circulatory, and lymphatic systems.

 Manual medicine means that both diagnosis and treatment are carried out with the hands.